C-Loftus/Triplet-Parsing/readme.md

 You can also install the environment from a requirements.txt provided.

 ## Running
+To use my code in your own Python code, use the interface as defined in `api.py` within the `Pipeline` class.

+All features related to triplet parsing are contained with `config.json`.
+All features related to the api itself (where to parse triplets from, whether to print them out, etc.) are contained within the cli of `api.py`.

-To run this program specify your desired approach in config.json under the `"approach"` variable.
+To run this program from the command line, specify your desired approach in config.json under the `"approach"` variable.
 All the other variables should have sensible defaults.
 However, they can be changed to your liking. `api.py` provides an a pipeline class for querying either approach.
-You can also run it directly provided you have your preferred behavior in the `if __name__ == "__main__"` section.
+I used 'typer' as the way to build my cli.
 ```
 python api.py
 ```

+## Legal
+All software that I built upon or referenced in this project was in the public domain, Creative Commons, or MIT Licensed.
+All of these licenses are appropriate for my project.